-Welcome to the Spring 2017 issue of Women Across Frontiers, which explores the challenges faced by women working in male-dominated fields.
+Welcome to another issue of Women Across Frontiers, which explores the challenges faced by women working in male-dominated fields.

 The participation of women in the labor force on a full and equal basis is an indispensable element of women’s empowerment.
 Globally, women have broken into fields traditionally dominated by men, such as politics, the law, medicine, science, and engineering.